Discover what you are naturally good at

 6. Resilience

-To be resilient, one must persevere, be willing to accept challenges, try again if they fail, and truly learn from their mistakes.
+To be resilient, one must persevere, be willing to accept challenges, try again if they fail, and learn from their mistakes.

 Pro tip From HIGH5